Kokura Castle: Attractions

-The castle keep contains a modern folkloric museum and admission is charged to the keep (350 yen), garden (300 yen) and Matsumoto Seicho Memorial Museum (600 yen).
-A joint ticket to the three attractions costs 700 yen.
+The castle keep contains a modern folkloric museum and admission is charged to the keep, garden and Matsumoto Seicho Memorial Museum.

-The keep is not an accurate reconstruction.
-When it was reconstructed in 1959, the designers opted for a more aesthetically appealing design instead of faithfully rebuilding the simpler structure that once stood on the site.
+The keep is not a fully accurate reconstruction.
+In particular, when it was reconstructed in 1959, the designers chose to use gables that did not exist when the keep had originally been constructed.

 Kokura Castle was listed as one of the Continued Top 100 Japanese Castles in 2017.

-An old Japanese-style pre-Brunton lighthouse from Shirasu (白洲) is on the castle grounds.
+An old Japanese-style pre-Brunton lighthouse replica (of the original Shirasu Lighthouse (白州灯台)) is on the castle grounds.